OSH Answers Fact Sheets

 - "allergic"-- caused by the allergic reaction of the body to a specific substance or condition

-- "alveolitis"-- an inflammation in the inner part of the lungs (alveoli - small air sacs in the lungs)
+- "alveolitis"-- an inflammation in the inner part of the lungs (alveoli are the small air sacs in the lungs)

-Intense or prolonged exposure to animal or vegetable dusts can result in extrinsic allergic alveolitis.
+Intense or prolonged exposure to animal or vegetable dusts can result in hypersensitivity pneumonitis.
 The dust particles must be 5 microns or smaller to get into the alveoli.
 Animal and vegetable dusts are complex mixtures originating from many different sources such as husks, bark, wood, animal dander, and microorganisms including bacteria and fungi.
 The microorganisms produce toxic chemicals that form part of the mixture.
 Insects and insect fragments, bird droppings and dried urine of rats may also be found in the dusts.
-Mouldy hay, straw, grain and feathers are other sources of dust that cause extrinsic allergic alveolitis.
+Mouldy hay, straw, grain, and feathers are other sources of dust.

-Extrinsic allergic alveolitis does not develop on the first day of exposure to animal and vegetable dusts.
+Hypersensitivity pneumonitis does not develop on the first day of exposure to animal and vegetable dusts.
 Repeated and prolonged exposure is necessary.
 Even then, only some workers develop allergic reactions to the dusts.
-Ten to forty percent (10 - 40%) of exposed people do not show any symptoms of extrinsic allergic alveolitis.
+Ten to forty percent (10 - 40%) of exposed people do not show any symptoms.

 The allergy is triggered by complicated reactions of the body's natural defense system that normally protects the lungs from foreign substances.
 In some individuals, the chemical reactions of the defense system that would ordinarily protect the lungs actually cause the inflammation and lung damage.
 The body's changing response to the presence of dust in the lungs is called sensitization.

-Extrinsic allergic alveolitis, once a person is sensitized, can show three different types of responses: acute (intense) response, sub-acute (recurrent) response, and chronic (long-term) response.
+Hypersensitivity pneumonitis, once a person is sensitized, can show three different types of responses: acute (intense) response, sub-acute (recurrent) response, and chronic (long-term) response.
+Signs and symptoms will vary between people.

 The sub-acute response occurs most frequently to people exposed to relatively low levels of dust.
-It is marked by cough, shortness of breath, sweating, sore throat, headache, and nausea.
+It is marked by cough, chronic bronchitis, shortness of breath, or anorexia or weight loss.

 The chronic response develops after persistent acute attacks and recurrent sub-acute responses.
-It is marked by increasing shortness of breath, occasional fever, loss of weight, and general lack of energy.
-The victim suffers permanent lung damage and, in the worst cases, death may occur.
+It is marked by increasing cough, chronic bronchitis, shortness of breath, anorexia or weight loss, and lung fibrosis.
+The victim suffers permanent lung damage.

-In diagnosis, the best evidence for extrinsic allergic alveolitis is the patient's occupation and a history of exposure to animal or vegetable dusts.
-Although the doctor may want to do some tests, such as lung x-rays, blood tests or lung function tests, these are not specific and may not distinguish between extrinsic allergic alveolitis and other lung problems.
+In diagnosis, the best evidence for hypersensitivity pneumonitis is the patient's occupation and a history of exposure to animal or vegetable dusts.
+Although the doctor may want to do some tests, such as lung x-rays, blood tests or lung function tests, these are not specific and may not distinguish between hypersensitivity pneumonitis/extrinsic allergic alveolitis, and/or other lung problems.

 Following diagnosis, the person must avoid future exposure to animal and vegetable dusts.
 This action alone results in improvement.
 For serious cases, patients need medications that make breathing easier.